Ibrahim-boudagga/-Learn-AI-ML-with-Me-/README.md

 ### **NLP Fundamentals** 🗣️
 - **Text Preprocessing**: Lowercasing, stopwords removal, when to use and when not to use
 - **Text Tokenization**: Word and sentence tokenization with NLTK
+- **Text Stemming**: Word root reduction with Porter and Lancaster stemmers
 - **Best Practices**: Industry standards for NLP preprocessing
 - **Real Applications**: Practical examples for different NLP tasks
 - **Interactive Learning**: Jupyter notebooks with live examples